 - Research (e.g. emerging technology scouting) projects.

-Participants will be expected to deliver a prototype capability to their military sponsors by the end of the program.
+Participants will be expected to deliver a whitepaper, proof-of-concept, or early-stage prototype to their military sponsors upon the conclusion of the program.

 Where will the program take place?